ContentMine/workshop-resources/software-tutorials/getpapers/getpapers_tutorial.md

 - [ArXiv query format](https://github.com/ContentMine/getpapers/wiki/arxiv-query-format)

 ### Construct a simple query and compare results

-Important to demonstrate EPMC filters fairly extensively, to build confidence e.g. JOURNAL:”PNAS” , FIRST_PDATE:[YYYY-MM-DD TO YYYY-MM-DD] permitted boolean operators etc…
-‘dinosaurs’ turns out to be a nice query that gives a reasonably low number of results across IEEE, arXiv and EPMC (I think).
-Fun to read how the string ‘dinosaurs’ is used in IEEE papers!

 A basic query consists of free text, without any further specification.
 Please note, that a very **generic query** will result in a **huge number of results**.
 Unless intended, you can cancel a search with ```Ctrl+C``` in the command line.